pear/Net_LDAP/doc/README.txt

 in the two languages) is that instead of the method new you'll have to use the method connect() instead.

 Patches and comments are most welcome!

-Please send them to tarjei - at - nu.no.
+Please submit them via PEARS Bug tracking feature or via mail to one of Net_LDAPs developers.
+Use unified context diffs if possible!

 Tarjei